 The difference between a bunion and a bunionette

-A bunion is a prominent bump on the inside of the foot around the big toe joint.
+A bunion is a prominent bump on the inside of the foot.
+It develops around the big toe joint.
 This bump is actually a bone protruding to the inside of the foot.
 The area may become swollen and sore, making walking uncomfortable.

 A bunionette is similar to a bunion but occurs on the outside of the foot near the little toe.
 It is sometimes referred to as “tailor’s bunion” due to the fact that tailors once sat cross-legged with the outside edge of their feet rubbing on the ground all day, resulting in a callus at the base of the small toe.